sintel-dev/Orion/docs/user_guides/primitives_pipelines/primitives/SimpleImputer.rst

 **path**  ``sklearn.impute.SimpleImputer``

-**description** imputation transformer for completing missing values.
+**description** this primitive is an imputation transformer for filling missing values.

 ==================== ========================================================= ==========================================
 argument              type                                                      description